szymonkaliski/insides/README.md

 * `keys` - keys array, could be a string or a array of keys: `"a"`, `[ "a", "b" ]` or `"a.b"`
 * `notFound` - optional not found value, defaults to `undefined`

 Differences from `object.a.b.c`:

 If `object.a` does not exists this will thor a `TypeError`, `getIn(object, [ "a", "b", "c" ])` returns `undefined`.

 ### setIn(object, keys, value/callback);

 Sets value in object for provided keys array.
-Overwrites everything that was in this key.
+Overwrites everything that was in this key and returns new object (initial one is left unchanged).

 __Arguments__